nrbrook/CustomUIViewControllerTransitions/README.md

 ## Usage

-If you are using Storyboard with segues, it's really simple.
-Just override `-prepareForSegue:` in your presenting view controller and set the transition:
+Just set the transition to the view controller you are transitioning to:

 ```
-- (void)viewDidLoad {
-    [super viewDidLoad];

-    // we must maintain a strong reference to transitions, otherwise they will not occur on dismiss.
-    self.transition = [FadeTransition new];
-}

 - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {
     [super prepareForSegue:segue sender:sender];
     if([segue.identifier isEqualToString:@"fade"]) {
-        [self.transition setAsTransitionForViewController:segue.destinationViewController];
+        segue.destinationViewController.transition = [FadeTransition new];
     }
 }
 ```

 Done!

-You can also set a transition on a navigation controller, either by creating a transition object on your storyboard scene and setting the transition controller as delegate, or in code in the view controller which presents the nav controller:
+You can also set a transition between all view controllers in a navigation controller:

 ```
 - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {
     [super prepareForSegue:segue sender:sender];
     if([segue.destinationViewController isKindOfClass:[UINavigationController class]]) {
     	UINavigationController *c = segue.destinationViewController;
-        [self.transition setAsTransitionForNavigationController:c];
+        c.stackTransition = [FadeTransition new];
     }
 }
 ```

+Note that this sets the Navigation Controller's delegate property.
+If you want your class to be the delegate, instead of setting the `stackTransition` property just implement the `-navigationController:animationControllerForOperation:fromViewController:toViewController:` and return a transition object.

 ## Adding transitions

 See `FadeTransition` as an example.
-For UIView based animations, just subclass `UIViewPropertyTransition` and implement the three required animation methods in `UIViewPropertyTransitionSubclass`.
+For UIView based animations, just subclass `UIViewPropertyTransition` and implement the three required animation methods in `UIViewPropertyTransitionSubclass` protocol.
 Do not call `super`.

 If you create new transitions, please submit a pull request!